-- That a lawyer’s work has the same value as the barber’s in as much as all have the same right of earning their livelihood from their work.
+- A lawyer’s work has the same value as the barber’s in as much as all have the same right to earn their livelihood from their work.

-- That is a life of labour, i.e., the life of the tiller of the soil and the handicraftsman is the life worth living.
+- That is a life of labor, i.e., the life of the tiller of the soil and the handicraftsman is the life worth living.

 Objects of Sarvodaya Movement:

 The Sarvodaya Movement has as its target the establishment of a whole network of such self-supporting village communities.

 - The family relationships which are confined at present to the blood group will be extended to cover the whole village where distinctions based on race, creed, caste, language and so forth will completely be eliminated.